RENEW

 Approach

-We are addressing this head-on, inviting partners to join us in collectively uncovering these different worldviews and building a shared understanding of what biodiversity renewal outcomes might look like, how their benefits might be felt and what our preferences are for achieving them.
+In this mission, we addressed this plurality head on, inviting partners to join us in collectively uncovering these different worldviews and building a shared understanding of what biodiversity renewal outcomes might look like, how their benefits might be felt and what our preferences are for achieving them.

 Next Steps